acayrin/minevn-discord/README.md

 # A Somewhat Suckless Discord Bot

-As the title, mainly used in MineVN's Discord server
+As the title said, mainly used in MineVN's Discord server

-This project was made mainly for fun, don't take it too serious for all the so-called jokes i put around this README kekw
+This project was made mainly for fun, and for the purpose of learning Typescript (~~why when i could just stick with java instead~~)

 ## Current features

 -   Vote system - vote (un)mute someone (with anti-spam, channel lock and vote cooldown)
 -   Message snipe - snipe a deleted/modified message (with files support\* and custom history lookup)
 -   Minecraft status - a simple minecraft server tracker (Hẻo đã hẻo)
+-   Random weeb shit - send random images from nekos.fun/nekos.life
 -   To be added:
     -   basic moderation features? most likely no
     -   full size minecraft server tracker?
     -   credit syste- wait wut
     -   image options??? wtf does that even mean
     -   clowns - we need happiness
-    -   _ded cuz of depression_

 ## Requirements